LAF News Blog

 Advanced Landscape Architecture Studio IV (MLA Studio) and Special Topic: Design Performance (MLA Seminar)

 The Landscape Performance Education Grants are made possible with support from the Interlocking Concrete Pavement Institute’s Foundation for Education & Research.
-Five additional $2,500 awards will be made for the 2014-2015 academic year, with proposals accepted starting next fall.
+A total of ten $2,500 grants have been awarded in 2014 and 2015.

 Subscribe to an RSS Feed for this post's comments, and find out when someone responds.